jeremiedb/mxnet_R_bucketing/README_one_to_one.md

 predict_txt_tot <- paste0(infer_raw, predict_txt, collapse = "")
 ```

-Generated sequence: The United States are started the problems that we can be the problems that we can be the problems that we can be the prob
+Generated sequence: The United States are seen the country that we can come that the country that we can come that the country that we can com

 Key ideas appear somewhat overemphasized.